 This is Don's "Whom We Might Be" Story

-some key events that occurred since my
+This page shares some of the key events that have occurred for me since my childhood years

-& a look at many things "before" me…
+and a look at many things that were "before" me…

-Please also view my
+Also view my

 "future thoughts"

-page as well as my
+page, as well as my

 personal profile